TwoStoryRobot/bcdevex-codechallenge2/README.md

 **When** I active the “Mail” UI control related to an individual user<br/>
 **Then** a boilerplate email is sent to the email address associated with that user<br/>

-Implementation Notes:
+**Implementation Notes:**<br/>
-The boilerplate email template will be provided in a separate file called “email-message.txt”.
+The boilerplate email template will be provided in a separate file called “email-message.txt”.<br/>
 A successful implementation merely needs to email the provide template to a given user.

 #### User Story #9 – Simple Filter